linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 > ![notes](icon/notes.svg): Specific operations refer to [Display Settings](#Display Settings).

 ### Set Hot Corners

 Hot Corner is to simplify your operations and helps you quickly enter the main interface.

 1. Right click on desktop.
-2. Click on **Corner Settings**, then the whole screen will get dark and the corresponding hot corner function will be displayed on the four corners.
+2. Click on **Corner Settings**, the screen will get darker and show the corresponding hot corner function on the four corners.
 3. Move the mouse pointer to a corner and select one option to set the corner.
 4. Click on the desktop blank area to exit.